 Software development is more than creating solutions that run needed functions.
 For business, a new software product is a way to change the operational status quo or make a leap in processes optimization in order to ensure better business results.
 It requires writing high-quality code and delivering a reliable solution that operates seamlessly and doesn’t have flaws.

-Therefore, Quality Assurance (aka QA) is more than finding bugs in a “the-more-the-better” mode.
-The QA team’s mission is to help web developers deliver the product of their work within the estimated timeline, detecting any issues that might block successful operation of the software or even affect the user experience.
+Quality Assurance and software testing are more than finding bugs.
+The QA and testing team’s mission is to help web developers deliver the best possible product within the estimated timeline, detecting any issues that might block the successful operation of the software or even affect the user experience.

-Initially, QA helps design and control the development process in a way that prevents serious issues during the project.
-To make this happen, QA engineers work on the project together with other team members (product owner, project manager, business analyst, and dev lead) throughout the complete software development cycle.
-The number and the order of QA activities may vary from project to project, depending heavily on the scope of the work and the project aims.
+Initially, QA helps design and control the software development process in a way that helps prevent serious issues during the project.
+To make this happen, QA engineers work on the project as an integral part of the software development team, together with other specialists such as product owner, project manager, business analyst, and developers, throughout the complete software development cycle.
+The number and the order of QA activities may vary from project to project, depending heavily on the scope of the work and the project’s aims.

 Let’s have a deeper look at QA processes and how they are connected with the development steps.